Skip to main content

 Interactive Debugging

-Pipeline failures can be both frustrating and lead to wasted resources as the team seeks to understand what went wrong and why.
+Workflow failures can be both frustrating and lead to wasted resources as the team seeks to understand what went wrong and why.
 Dagger's interactive debugging feature is an invaluable tool in this situation.

-Dagger lets users drop in to an interactive shell when a pipeline run fails, with all the context at the point of failure.
+Dagger lets users drop in to an interactive shell when a workflow run fails, with all the context at the point of failure.
 This is similar to a debugger experience, but without needing to set breakpoints explicitly.
 No changes are required to your code.

 package main